Gwyneth Paltrow: Philanthropy and politics

 Paltrow is a Save the Children artist ambassador, raising awareness about World Pneumonia Day.
 She is on the board of the Robin Hood Foundation, a charitable organization that works to alleviate poverty in New York City.
 In October 2014, she hosted a Democratic fundraiser attended by President Barack Obama at her private residence in Los Angeles.

 In May 2019, Paltrow and actor Bradley Whitford hosted a fundraiser for Democratic presidential candidate Mayor Pete Buttigieg.

 In April 2020, Paltrow, along with other celebrities, discussed the COVID-19 pandemic with Dr. Anthony Fauci on a one-hour-long zoom call.
 Fauci hoped the celebrities would use their social media "megaphones" to encourage proper precautions among their followers.

 Audiobooks

 In 2009, Paltrow narrated the audiobook The Brown Bear & Friends by Bill Martin Jr., the first of a series of children's audiobooks that she narrated.
-The Brown Bear & Friends audiobook earned Paltrow a Grammy Award nomination for Best Spoken Word Album for Children.
+The Brown Bear & Friends earned Paltrow a Grammy Award nomination for Best Spoken Word Album for Children.
 Since, she has also narrated Bill Martin's Brown Bear, Brown Bear, What Do You See?, Baby Bear, Baby Bear, What Do You See?, Panda Bear, Panda Bear, What Do You See?, and Polar Bear, Polar Bear, What Do You Hear?.